|

 when the television set is modified, and which generates amazing sound effects.

-The best part is the last one from february 1975: it describes a special plug-in module which replaces a joystick
+The best part is the last one from February 1975: it describes a special plug-in module which replaces a joystick

 in order to play against the system.
-Simple and efficient, it is quite hard to make
+Simple and efficient, it is quite hard to

-it loose the ball.
+defeat.
 The obvious and amazing possibility of such a module is to

 was called 'superman' in the article...